General Understanding of ISQua and Accreditation

 How do I become an ISQua EEA surveyor?

-- Senior corporate management level experience in an external evaluation organisation, OR
+with at least 25 days of survey activity or have equivalent onsite experience. - Senior corporate management level experience within an external evaluation

-- Experience within an external evaluation organisation or other training provider in designing and delivering training programmes preferably in quality and patient safety or related topics.
+organisation, relevant to the work of ISQua EEA, such as experience in health and social care standards development, surveyor training, organisational evaluation (such as the scheduling and management of surveys). - Experience within an external evaluation organisation or other training provider in designing and delivering training programmes preferably in quality and patient safety or related topics (applicable for quality and patient safety training programme surveyors)

-- Must be a surveyor with an external evaluation organisation for at least 3 years.
+- Should be a surveyor with an external evaluation organisation for at least 3 years with at

 - Commit to take part in a minimum of 1 survey a year;